 It would, of course, be different if Aldo and I were in love.
 But we’re not and that’s also fine.
 Just because we’re not in love doesn’t mean we should have to ditch each other in favour of going off and searching for our future husband/wife.
 Maybe it’s easier for us because we aren’t certain that monogamy is for us.
 There’s no ticking time bomb propelling us towards finding our forever because neither of us is sure that forever is actually what we want.

 Whether or not I’ll eventually get bored of this temporary lifestyle remains to be seen.
 And I’ll probably not be so smug when I eventually fall in love with someone and then have to leave the country to continue my quest of being a bloody excellent traveller.
-But, until then, I’ll be busy enjoying Mexico City with my temporary boyfriend.
+But, until then, I’ll be busy enjoying dating as a digital nomad in Mexico City with my temporary boyfriend.